1948 Summer Olympics: Athletics

 Empire Stadium was the venue for 33 athletics events at the Games; 24 for men and nine for women.
 Of these, four were making their Olympic debut – the men's 10 km walk, and the women's 200 metres, long jump and shot put.
 A total of 754 athletes from 53 countries participated in athletics.
-Fanny Blankers-Koen of the Netherlands, a 30-year-old mother of two children nicknamed "The Flying Housewife", won four gold medals, in the 100 metres, 200 metres, 80 metre high hurdles, and 4 x 100 metre relay.
+Fanny Blankers-Koen of the Netherlands, a 30-year-old mother of two children nicknamed "The Flying Housewife", won four gold medals, in the 100 metres, 200 metres, 80 metre hurdles, and 4 x 100 metre relay.
 As world record holder in the long jump and high jump Blankers-Koen may have been able to win further medals but, at this time, female athletes were limited to three individual events.
 Duncan White won the first medal of any kind for Sri Lanka (then Ceylon) when he finished second in the 400 metre hurdles.
 Arthur Wint became the first Jamaican to win an Olympic gold medal, in the men's 400 metres; he also won silver in the men's 800 metres.
 Audrey Patterson became the first African-American woman to win a medal, winning bronze in a track and field event.
 A few days later Alice Coachman became the first woman of colour in the world and the first African-American woman to win a gold medal in track and field in the history of the modern Olympics with a jump of 1.68 m (5' 61/4").
 She also was the only American woman to win an athletics gold medal during the 1948 Olympics.

 The marathon saw a dramatic finish with the first man to enter the stadium, Etienne Gailly of Belgium, exhausted and nearly unable to run.
 While he was struggling, Argentinian athlete Delfo Cabrera and Tom Richards of Great Britain passed him, with Cabrera winning the gold medal and Richards obtaining the silver.
 Gailly managed to recover enough to cross the line for the bronze.

 The decathlon was won by 17-year-old Bob Mathias of the United States.
 He became the youngest ever Olympic gold medallist in athletics and when asked how he would celebrate he replied: "I'll start shaving, I guess."